SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 Upload the Excel file to ChatGPT and use this prompt

 ::: greybox
-I need this data in a format to allocate teams, I want each idea as a row then each person who voted for that idea as a column after it.
+I need this data in a format to allocate teams, I want each idea as a row and then each person who voted for that idea as a column after it.
 :::

-1. To assign teams, start by assigning the most capable people to each team as a team lead - its not required but is helpful if this is the person who came up with the idea
+1. To assign teams, start by assigning the most capable people to each team as a team lead - it's not required but is helpful if this is the person who came up with the idea
-2. After each team has a team lead, assign the remaining people based on their preference, skillset and interests
+2. After each team has a team lead, assign the remaining people based on their preferences, skillset, and interests

-- Aim for team sizes 3-5 people
+- Aim for team sizes of 3-5 people
 - Any larger than this is, it is too hard to manage and get everyone involved.
-- Try to encourage inter-office communication by putting people from different offices in the same team.
+- Try to encourage inter-office communication by putting people from different offices on the same team.

 1. Each team also needs to be assigned an Idea Product Owner person to test the presentation and give feedback.